primaryodors/primarydock/SCRIPTING.md

 Example:
 ```
 CENTER
+CENTER [0,0,0]
 ```

-Centers the entire protein at [0, 0, 0].
-Currently this command does not take any arguments.
+Centers the entire protein at the optional specified coordinates, or [0, 0, 0] if omitted.

 # CONNECT